The Origin of German Tragic Drama: Problem & summary

+Esoteric context

-The problem of a tendency in democracies to self-annihilate their own enfranchisement and constitutional principles of legal equality by electing dictators in times of anomie and cultural uncertainty looms in the background of Benjamin’s considerations in the Ursprung from before the major period of his intensive literature review of Baroque drama in 1923 until long after the book’s tardy publication in 1928.
+The problem of a tendency in democracies to self-annihilate their own enfranchisement and constitutional principles of legal equality by electing dictators in times of anomie and cultural uncertainty looms in the background of Benjamin's considerations in the Ursprung from before the major period of his intensive literature review of Baroque drama in 1923 until long after the book's tardy publication in 1928.

 Benjamin is ultimately agnostic on the question of democracy, displaying a mostly unstated and (one might almost say) a collegial or even ‘historically Jewish’ (according to the Nazi-jurist and legal theorist Carl Schmitt, towards whom the book was directed as a counter-hex) theological inclination toward democratic discernment.
-Regardless, Benjamin strongly leaned towards socialism and even communism from a date that falls in the middle of his composition of the Ursprung, when he met Asja Lacis in Capri.
+Regardless, Benjamin strongly leaned towards socialism and even communism from a date that falls in the middle of his composition of the Ursprung, when he met Asja Lācis in Capri.

-Discussions which begin in the book are still being hashed out and troubled over in Adorno’s secret seminar in 1933 when Hitler comes to power.
-This theme is as present (and only slightly less elusive or occluded) in Benjamin’s Theses in the Philosophy of History, written in his final hours, as it is in the Ursprung.
-Given that the Frankfurt School and ultimately the New School grows up from Adorno’s circle of students and colleagues, and that their heirs in academic lineage have continued working on this problem into the present, one might say the problem becomes foundational to an institution whose continuing research focuses on trying to understand why democratic subjects tend to choose fascism over rationalizing solutions such as social democracy, and (as we find occasionally discussed in the literature) what to do about it.
+Discussions which begin in the book are still being hashed out and troubled over in Adorno's secret seminar in 1933 when Hitler comes to power.
+This theme is as present (and only slightly less elusive or occluded) in Benjamin's Theses on the Philosophy of History, written in his final hours, as it is in the Ursprung.
+Given that the Frankfurt School and ultimately the New School grows up from Adorno's circle of students and colleagues, and that their heirs in academic lineage have continued working on this problem into the present, one might say the problem becomes foundational to an institution whose continuing research focuses on trying to understand why democratic subjects tend to choose fascism over rationalizing solutions such as social democracy, and (as we find occasionally discussed in the literature) what to do about it.